manoharuss/openstreetmap-minutely-with-kafka/README.md

 # osm-kafka

-Apache Kafka publish/subscribe template for minutely OSM diffs
+This is an Apache Kafka implementation to create a Producer and Consumer template for listening to OpenStreetMap Minutely diffs.

 ## Install Kafka in machine